9 fall planter ideas that incorporate mums and other autumn decor, including pumpkins, gourds, olive buckets, grapevine, and more. Fall is calling!

 How do you decorate outdoor fall planters?

-What follows are 8 fall planter ideas from our Sutton Place house.
-I’ve tried, but I cannot choose a favorite!
+What follows are 8 fall planter ideas from our Sutton Place house, and the planters I put together last year at our new home.
 Each one is simple to assemble, and easy on the budget.
 The best thing about decorating your outdoor space for the seasons is simply being outside.
 It’s especially lovely in the fall, when the air becomes a bit cooler, and your inspiration is refreshed.

 *Affiliate links included.
 See my disclosure statement.